 Pull the knobs on both sides of the seatback.

-If you have the split rear seat, you can fold half of the seat by pulling only the knob on the side you wish to fold.
+If you have a split rear seat, you can fold half of the seat by pulling only the knob on the side you want to fold.

 3. Fold the seatback down.